Rade Malobabić: Death

 Apis had adopted Malobabić as his aide most probably in light of the suffering the man had incurred following his incarceration from 1907 to 1910.
 However, this association proved fatal for Malobabić who openly blamed Apis for his impending death as he stood awaiting execution.

 In December 1916, a number of alleged members of the Black Hand Gang were arrested by the Serbian military court in exile in Salonika and tried for an alleged plot against Crown Prince Alexander of Serbia.
-It is commonly held that the trials were an attempt of appeasement of the Habsburg royal family and conducted in hope that the Habsburgs would declare peace with Serbia.
+It is commonly held that the trials were an attempt at appeasement of the Habsburg royal family and conducted in the hope that the Habsburgs would declare peace with Serbia.
 Malobabić was named as the primary assassin, while Apis and Mohamed Mehmedbašić were among the accused.
-Two days before the third anniversary of Archduke's assassination, on June 26, 1917, Malobabić, Vulović and Apis were executed by firing squad.
+Two days before the third anniversary of Archduke's assassination, on June 26, 1917, Malobabić, Vulović, and Apis were executed by firing squad.
 Mehmedbašić had his sentence commuted to life imprisonment.
 In 1953, the Serbian supreme court reviewed and repealed the judgement of the Salonika Trials and exonerated all those involved.
+All three men are buried at the Serbian Military Graveyard in the Zeitenlik Allied military cemetery.